breadchris/breadchris.github.io/_posts/2015-04-04-bsides-vancouver.md

 $
 {% endhighlight %}

 Not too bad of a challenge, really was more reversing than actually exploitation.
-So when it all boils down, you have to reverse a basic command protocol, exploit and integer overflow and use metacharacter injection.
+So when it all boils down, you have to reverse a basic command protocol, exploit an integer overflow and use metacharacter injection.
 For 200 points I would say that is reasonable :D